NijatTagizada/kt_utils/README.md

 `decodeBase64` - Decode from base64 to readable text

-`isdigit` - Check text contain only digit
+`isDigit` - Check text contains only digit

 `isLowerCase` - Check all letters is lower case

 `isUpperCase` - Check all letters is upper case

+`isAlpha` - Check text contains only letters

 <br />